ShadowMCS/WebCheck/README.md

 Recaptcha setup:
 <br>
-1. Go to http://google.com/recaptcha, login.
+1. Go to http://google.com/recaptcha and login.
 Verify your domain.
 <br>
 2. Look for an dropdown arrow which says "Keys".
 Click it.
 <br>